 New York City Healthcare Workers’ Compensation Lawyers

-Workers’ Compensation for Healthcare Workers in New York
+Workers’ Compensation for Healthcare Workers in Brooklyn, Manhattan, Queens & Beyond

 Every day, healthcare workers face numerous risks on the job.
 Not only must they spend long hours on their feet caring for patients, but they also frequently come into close contact with transmittable infections and diseases.
 Especially during the ongoing COVID-19 pandemic, healthcare workers have been forced to work even longer shifts, care for an unprecedented number of patients, and be continuously exposed to the coronavirus.